tulubin/CMPM163Labs/README.md

 - Lighting:
     - Spotlight: Lighting to a specific cone of area

     - Directional Light: Lighting as sunlight, parallel projecting the light onto scene

     - Point Light: Lighting surrounding area with a light source

     - Area Light: Lighting the static object only at a low performance cost

 - Materials:
 ![](misc/Glass-Wall.png)

 ![](misc/glass.png)

+    - Changed rendering mode to Transparent

+    - Changed color to be more like glass

+- Textures:

+    - Texture1: floor texture as marble floor

+    - Texture2: Torch texture as wood

+- Skyboxes: